tgstation/tgstation/.github/CONTRIBUTING.md

 You can of course, as always, ask for help at [#coderbus](irc://irc.rizon.net/coderbus) on irc.rizon.net.
 We are just here to have fun and help so do not expect professional support please.

+## Having productive debates about pull requests (including making them)
+If you want to provide **constructive** feedback or contributions, please make sure to follow the rules below:
+1. No matter how much you feel it may fix the issue with a pull request, don't make the following suggestions for the following reasons:

+1A.
+"Just add the framework, and follow up with future PRs with the features!".
+The PR won't be merged if it's a useless framework with no features, even if you swear you'll add features after.
+We learned our lesson with Urist and Adamantine being in the code and useless for 4 years.

+1B.
+"I really don't like the lore behind this".
+This is a perfectly understandable sentiment, but it'd be much better suited for the forums.
+A feature can always be rethemed after being merged if it's that badly implemented.
+Getting the maintainers and coders distracted about lore can allow code or gameplay issues to slip through un-noticed under the fog of war over theme and lore.
+Another thing to keep in mind is we [merge](https://github.com/tgstation/tgstation/pull/22235) [theme-breaking](https://github.com/tgstation/tgstation/pull/22314) [references](https://github.com/tgstation/tgstation/pull/21488) all the time, and whatever is being added likely won't be worse than [this](https://github.com/tgstation/tgstation/pull/22115), and some people actually liked that PR for whatever godawful reason.

+1C.
+"FUCKING (((CODERBUS))) TRYING TO RUIN OUR SS13 WITH THEIR SJW HORRIBLE FEATURES WTF GODDAMNT IT FIGHT THE POWER".
+You posted this on the wrong feedback location.
+Please post these comments [here](https://www.singulo.io/tg/).

 ## Meet the Team

 **Project Leads**